xJeris/packetspy/GETTING_STARTED.md

         packet_info: Dict with keys:
             src_ip, dst_ip, src_port, dst_port, protocol
         state: State object from init() (None for stateless addons).
+        flow_ctx: FlowContext with per-flow metadata and a persistent store dict (flow_ctx.store[addon_id]).
+None if unavailable.

     Returns:
         Dict with "fields" and "notes", or None to skip.